GoneMartian/personal-website/index.md

 I am third year student at Bilkent University.
-My main interast area in research is _Music Cognition_.
+My main interest area in research is _Music Cognition_.
 I also like to use computational models.

 Below are the links to my research projects and programs that I wrote: